Faster than Moore's Law: The dramatic price drop in AI is changing everything ### Pay by Results: How a new pricing model is revolutionizing the AI world ### FinOps for AI: No more uncontrolled costs – how to optimize correctly ### AI for everyone: Why artificial intelligence is now becoming afforda

 How are the model expenditure costs actually developing?

 GPU utilization strategies play a central role in cost optimization.
 Unused watt-hours are the silent killer of GenAI budgets.
 Multi-tenancy and elastic clusters transform parked capacity into throughput.
-Pooling and MIG slicing allow A100/H100 GPUs to be partitioned and namespace quotas to be enforced, typically resulting in a jump in utilization from 25 to 60 percent.
+Pooling and MIG slicing allow A100/H100 GPUs to be partitioned and namespace quotas enforced, typically resulting in a jump in utilization from 25 to 60 percent.

-How does outcome-based pricing work in practice?
+How does an outcome-based pricing model work in practice?

 AI plays a crucial role in enabling outcome-based pricing models.
 The technology provides the predictive analytics, automation, and real-time insights necessary to implement such models.
-AI systems can track and measure performance and ensure that promised results are actually achieved.
+AI systems can track and measure performance and ensure that the promised results are actually achieved.

 What role does transparency play in AI cost optimization?

 Transparency is the foundation of any effective AI cost optimization strategy.
 Without clear visibility into resource utilization, companies can neither understand the true costs of their AI projects nor make informed optimization decisions.
-The need for transparency is reinforced by the experimental nature of AI development and the unpredictability of resource requirements.
+The need for transparency is further emphasized by the experimental nature of AI development and the unpredictability of resource requirements.

 A key element of transparency is granular cost tracking.
 Companies need detailed insights into costs per model, per use case, and per business unit.
 This requires specialized monitoring tools that go beyond traditional cloud cost management and can capture AI-specific metrics such as token consumption, inference costs, and training effort.

 Implementing cost transparency encompasses several key areas.
 These include tracking API usage and token consumption for cloud-based AI services, monitoring GPU utilization and energy consumption for on-premises solutions, and allocating costs to specific projects and teams.
-Modern tools offer visual dashboards that highlight cost-saving opportunities and help teams make data-driven decisions.
+Modern tools offer visual dashboards that illustrate cost-saving opportunities and help teams make data-driven decisions.

 EU/DE Data Security | Integration of an independent and cross-data source AI platform for all business needs

-Ki-Gamechanger: The most flexible AI platform – tailor-made solutions that reduce costs, improve their decisions and increase efficiency
+Ki-Gamechanger: The most flexible AI platform-tailor-made solutions that reduce costs, improve their decisions and increase efficiency

 Independent AI platform: Integrates all relevant company data sources

-• Fast AI integration: tailor-made AI solutions for companies in hours or days instead of months
+- Fast AI integration: tailor-made AI solutions for companies in hours or days instead of months

-• Flexible infrastructure: cloud-based or hosting in your own data center (Germany, Europe, free choice of location)
+- Flexible infrastructure: cloud-based or hosting in your own data center (Germany, Europe, free choice of location)

-• Highest data security: Use in law firms is the safe evidence
+- Highest data security: Use in law firms is the safe evidence

-• Use across a wide variety of company data sources
+- Use across a wide variety of company data sources

-• Choice of your own or various AI models (DE, EU, USA, CN)
+- Choice of your own or various AI models (DE, EU, USA, CN)

 More about it here: